ibm-cloud-docs/watson-assistant/web-chat-develop-global.md

     For more information, see [Instance methods](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#languages){: external}.

-1. To change the text direction of the page from right to left, use the `direction` method.
-For more information, see [Configuration](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject){: external}.
+1. By default, the text direction of the page is left to right.
+However, if you change the direction to "right to left", the webchat maintains your configuration.